John Stanley – 26th September1355

 The two men glared at each other but in the end John lowered his sword.
 Not a moment to soon, as Estevan entered the chamber.

 Two hours later, led by Thierry, they rode past Quillian and into the mouth of the Gorge de le Pierre-Lys.
 The river Aude foamed over rocks and surged through channels between them.
-Nevertheless as they approached the point where the sides of the gorge rose directly from the river, Thierry was full of confidence.
-As they dismounted he told them the source of his confidence.
+They approached a point where the sides of the gorge rose directly from the river.

-“When I made my ride to warn you I was guided through here by someone who knew the old Cathar tracks.
-I made sketches here as well in case I wanted to use it again”
+Thierry smiled.
+“When I made my first ride to warn you I was guided through here by someone who knew the old Cathar tracks.
+Just as I did for the targets, I made sketches in case I wanted to use it again”

 As they approached the rock face he led his horse down the river bank and into the river.

 “Follow me exactly.
-It is the same trick as the one we will use to find the target point” he told them.
+It is the same trick as the one we will use to find the target point.”